ShuraDE/co_Hearts_and_Minds.Altis/README.md

 See http://www.giallustio.altervista.org/pages/=BTC=_Hearts_and_Minds.php for more details.

-This branch will add ACE3 to replace some mission coded functions and German vehicle units.
+This branch will add ACE3 Support (to replace some mission coded functions) and German vehicle units.

 Dependency: